 south of Llangadog perched on the hillside overlooking the Towy

 flood plain.
-Bethlehem Post Office is renowned for franking cards
+Bethlehem Hall is renowned for stamping cards at

-at Christmas time and thousands of people each year send their
+Christmas time and hundreds of people each year bring their

-cards to be stamped with the Bethlehem post mark.
+cards to be stamped with the Bethlehem stamp.
 Behind the village

-glorious red in Autumn and Winter and is the site of an Iron Age
+a glorious red in Autumn and Winter and is the site of an Iron

 Kate de Buriatte has asked us to send out a message to ask if local Bethlehem and surrounding area residents can keep an eye out for her cat which has been missing for over a week now.
 She is all black with golden eyes and a nick in one of her ears.
 She is very friendly.